Melhus Municipality: Geography

 The 695 km2 municipality of Melhus includes the valley of the river Gaula as it flows northwards towards its mouth at the Gaulosen, an arm of the Trondheimsfjord.
 The lake Svorksjøen lies on the western border with Orkland Municipality.
 The lakes Benna and Ånøya lie in the central part of the municipality, and the lake Samsjøen lies on the southeastern border with Midtre Gauldal Municipality.
 The highest point in the municipality is the 929.88 m tall mountain Rensfjellet, located as a tripoint on the border with Midtre Gauldal Municipality and Selbu Municipality.
 The mountain Vassfjellet lies on the border with Trondheim Municipality.

 Government

 Melhus Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality is governed by a municipal council of directly elected representatives.
 The mayor is indirectly elected by a vote of the municipal council.
 The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.
+Waste management was between 2003 and 2020 provided by the inter-municipal agency Envina, after which it merged into ReMidt.
+Envina had its head office in Melhus.
+With ReMidt, waste collection has been operated by ReTrans Midt.